paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-038-department-of-state.md

 #### Definitions
 For definitions of “Secretary” and “Department” as used in this section, see section 6002 of Pub.
 L. 118–31, set out as a note under [section 2651 of this title](./chapter-038-department-of-state.md#section-2651).

+<a id="section-2740"></a>
+## § 2740.
+Career intermission program adjustment to enhance retention
+**(a) Authority to extend Federal Employee Health Benefit coverage** The Secretary and Administrator are authorized to offer employees the option of extending Federal Employee Health Benefit coverage during pre-approved leave without pay for up to 3 years.

+**(b) Responsibility for premium payments** If an employee elects to continue coverage pursuant to subsection (a) for longer than 365 days, the employee shall be responsible for 100 percent of the premium (employee share and government share) during such longer period.

+### Statutory Notes

+#### Definitions
+For definitions of “Secretary” and “Administrator” as used in this section, see section 7002 of Pub.
+L. 118–159, set out as a note under [section 2651 of this title](./chapter-038-department-of-state.md#section-2651).

+<a id="section-2741"></a>
+## § 2741.
+Authority to pay for or reimburse for certain security services
+**(a) In general** The Secretary and the Administrator are authorized to pay for or reimburse for appropriate security services to mitigate risks to certain employees or members of their households resulting from or related to the employee’s official duties or affiliation with the Department or USAID.
+These security equipment or services may include security cameras and services to de-prioritize or remove internet search results revealing personally identifiable information.

+**(b) Required policy** Prior to paying for or reimbursing services pursuant to subsection (a), the Department shall establish a policy that—

+(1) outlines the requirements for qualifying for the payment of or reimbursement of services;

+(2) identifies the office responsible for vetting requests for paying for or reimbursing of services; and

+(3) mandates expeditious consideration of such requests.

+### Statutory Notes

+#### Definitions
+For definitions of “Secretary”, “Administrator”, “Department”, and “USAID” as used in this section, see section 7002 of Pub.
+L. 118–159, set out as a note under [section 2651 of this title](./chapter-038-department-of-state.md#section-2651).